bbsaint590/Laravel-furniture-store/README.md

 # Laravel Furniture Store

-A furniture store website organised by different categories to provide an easy user experience and satisfy your furniture needs.
+A furniture store website organised into different categories to provide an easy user experience and satisfy your furniture needs.

 ## Description

-This furniture store is a Laravel project that fetches and displays information about various furniture products from a MySQL database.
-After selecting a furniture category, you can find detailed information about individual products, including dimensions and related products.
+This furniture store is a Laravel project that displays information about various furniture products from a MySQL database.
+After selecting a furniture category, you can find detailed information about individual products - including their dimensions and other related products.

 ## Getting Started